citation-style-language/documentation/specification.rst

     An entry in an encyclopedia or similar reference work

 figure
-    a
+    A figure illustrating or presenting research data; may be in any format (e.g. image, motion picture, audio recording);
+    The format of the item can be specified using ``medium``

 graphic
-    A visual work of art; use for
+    A still visual work;
+    Can be used for artwork or other works (e.g. journalistic or historical photographs);
+    Can be used for any still visual work (e.g. photographs, drawings, paintings, sculptures, clothing);
+    The format of the item can be specified using ``medium``

 interview
-    An interview of a person; may also be used for a recording or transcript of an interview;
+    An interview of a person;
+    Also used for a recording or transcript of an interview;
     ``author`` is interpreted as the interviewee

 legislation
-    a
+    An enacted piece of legislation

 legal\_case
-    a
+    A legal case

 manuscript
-    An unpublished manuscript; use for both modern unpublished works and classical manuscripts
+    An unpublished manuscript;
+    Use for both modern unpublished works and classical manuscripts;
     For working papers, preprints, and similar works posted to a repository, use ``article``

 map
-    a
+    A geographic map

 motion\_picture
-    A video or visual recording
+    A video or visual recording;
+    If a ``container-title`` is present, the item is interpreted as a part contained within a larger compilation of recordings (e.g. a part of a multipart documentary))

 musical\_score
     The printed score for a piece of music;